By Kate Cohen

 5. Stay in the Shade

 Umbrellas, trees, and canopies are great options to stay out of direct sunlight.
+It’s also often cooler in the shade, providing a more comfortable environment.

-It’s still recommended to wear sunscreen, even when in the shade.
+However, it’s still recommended to wear sunscreen, even when in the shade.

 6. Avoid Tanning Beds and Sunlamps